 If USG institutions will not be providing storage lockers, where can license- holders store their handguns while they go to places on campus where handguns are prohibited?

 It is the responsibility of those who choose to carry handguns on campus to make arrangements for the proper and safe storage of those guns.
 Current law already allows for the securing of guns in parked cars.
 License-holders can also make arrangements for storage off-campus.

 Are handguns prohibited from athletic sporting event facilities at all times or only during the events?

 Handguns are prohibited in buildings or property that are used for intercollegiate games at all times, not just during the events.
 Similarly, handguns are prohibited throughout the entire facility, not just those specific areas of the facility in which games are played.
 The same is true of student housing facilities; handguns are prohibited throughout the facilities, not only in the specific areas where students reside.

-Does HB 280 apply to off-campus field trips or work trips?
+Does campus carry apply to off-campus field trips or work trips?

-No. HB 280 only applies “in any building or on real property owned by or leased to any public college, or university or other public institution of postsecondary education.”
+No. It applies “in any building or on real property owned by or leased to any public college, or university or other public institution of postsecondary education.”
 When students, faculty or staff leave campus for school-related activities, they will be governed by the weapons laws that apply to their off-campus locations.

-If a student or employee violates the provisions of HB 280, may the institution treat that conduct as a violation of its student code of conduct or personnel rules?
+If a student or employee violates the provisions of the campus carry law, may the institution treat that conduct as a violation of its student code of conduct or personnel rules?

 Yes.
 The immediate situation should be handled by law enforcement, but afterwards the conduct may be treated as a violation of the student code of conduct or the personnel rules.
 That process should then be handled in the same manner as any other student or employee misconduct case would be handled.